Several customers have recently asked how to search text within Microsoft Word documents, and this post outlines how this can be easily achieved.

 2. Configure the ‘When a file is created in a folder’ SharePoint trigger action as required

-NOTE: Prior to adding the Encodian action you may wish to add some logic to your flow (or a trigger condition) so that only certain types of files are handled, for example:
+NOTE: Before adding the Encodian action, you may wish to add some logic to your flow (or a trigger condition) so that only certain types of files are handled, for example:

 3. Add the Encodian ‘Convert Word‘ action